Consolidated cloud onboarding

 IBM Cloud needed one unified onboarding experience that was modern, scalable, and aligned with compliance requirements.
 Most importantly, this needed to happen without disrupting the hundreds of services already running through the legacy tool.

-Before we could make changes, we had to understand the ecosystem end-to-end.
-I partnered with another designer and our researcher to map the current workflows across both systems, pillar by pillar (”Pillars” are distinct subject areas within the service framework and have their own requirements and approvers).
-What quickly surfaced was the sheer diversity of requirements: IAM, security, billing, catalog management, ecosystem teams, and Service Framework approvers all had different needs for onboarding.
+Before I could make changes, I needed to understand the ecosystem end-to-end.
+I led a series of 7 structured mini workshops — one per Service Framework pillar — to map the current state with each stakeholder group individually and understand their workflows, pain points, and sign-off requirements. (“Pillars” are distinct subject areas within the service framework, each with their own requirements and approvers.)
+I then brought all pillar focals, approvers, and stakeholders together in a combined workshop to surface shared pain points and align on priorities.
+What quickly emerged was the sheer diversity of requirements: IAM, security, billing, catalog management, ecosystem teams, and Service Framework approvers all had different needs — and different ideas about what good onboarding looked like.

 Pain points collected from several workshops and organized along an onboarding journey.

-These early discoveries helped us see the real issues were systemic, involving the underlying workflows, data flows, and organizational processes that supported onboarding.
+These early discoveries helped me see the real issues were systemic, involving the underlying workflows, data flows, and organizational processes that supported onboarding.

-With the current state mapped, we defined the migration in phases by designing functionality in multiple releases.
-We started by enabling new platform services to onboard in the modern tool, then migrating billable services, then professional services, and eventually retiring the legacy tool entirely.
+With the current state mapped, I structured the migration in phases.
+An early milestone was migrating 13 third-party products from RMC to Partner Center — closing the feature and functionality gap between the two tools.
+From there we progressively expanded scope: enabling new platform services to onboard in the modern tool, then migrating billable services, then professional services, and eventually retiring the legacy tool entirely.
 I created a Gantt chart to give leadership visibility into the design team’s roadmap and to help sequence the engineering work.

 Communicating our design process helped estimate a timeline we could communicate to our stakeholders.